kkdt/chrome-reactjs-extension/README.md

 # References

-1. A tutorial from <a href="https://levelup.gitconnected.com/how-to-use-react-js-to-create-chrome-extension-in-5-minutes-2ddb11899815">Hu Chen</a>
+1. A <a href="https://levelup.gitconnected.com/how-to-use-react-js-to-create-chrome-extension-in-5-minutes-2ddb11899815">tutorial</a> by <a href="https://levelup.gitconnected.com/@chen">Hu Chen</a>

 2. https://github.com/facebook/create-react-app